Care Act 2014 Training: Enhance Your Skills and Understanding

 9. Charity workers: People who give care and help to adults.

-10. Helpers who speak for others: To know how to support people getting care.
+10. Counsellors: To know how to support people getting care.

 11. Workers in schools, health, housing, and charities: Especially to learn about keeping adults safe.